BalajiRamGanesh/Bank-Customer-Churn-Analysis/README.md

 - **Encourage active engagement** by offering better reward programs, cashback, and personalized deals to increase the number of active customers.
 - **Improve retention strategies for female customers** by investigating the reasons for their higher churn rate and offering targeted loyalty programs.
 - **Focus retention efforts in Germany** by understanding the reasons behind customer churn and improving engagement strategies for that region
-- **Prioritize customer service improvements** by gathering feedback and analyzing the reasons for complaints to boost the overall satisfaction rating, which currently sits at 2.8
+- **Prioritize customer service improvements** by gathering feedback and analyzing the reasons for complaints to boost the overall satisfaction rating.
 - **Attract younger and older customers** by introducing digital banking solutions, student friendly offers, and retirement plans.